Arsh90/Arsh90/README.md

 - 📓 I am Arsh a regular 13 year old.

-- I know some 🐍 Python, ♨️ C++ 🌐 HTML/CSS/JS, and from time to time I do a bit of 🚀 bash (still googling basic syntax)
+- I know some Python, C++, HTML/CSS/JS, and from time to time I do a bit of shell/bash (still googling basic syntax)

-- 👯 Rant over my code, steal it, fork it, blow it up, idk.
-Feedback and Destructive opinion are always welcome.

 - 🌱 Currently learning bash scripting.